-3.102 District Representation; Term of Office
+3.102 District Representation: Term of Office

 Each district of the City shall be represented by one Council member for that district.
 The member from each district shall be nominated and elected by the electors of the district.
-The one (1) Council member at-large shall be nominated and elected by the electors of the entire city.
-To be eligible for the office of Council member for a district, a person must have been a resident of the City for one year immediately before the term commences that District in question for one year immediately before the filing deadline for the office.
-To be eligible for the office of Council member at-large, a person must have been a resident of the city for one year immediately before the filing deadline for the office.
+The one (1) Council member at-large shall be nominated and elected by the electors of the entire eCity.
+To be eligible for the office of Council member for a district, a person must have been a resident of that Pdistrict in question for one year immediately before the filing deadline for the office.
+To be eligible for the office of Council member at-large, a person must have been a resident of the eCity for one year immediately before the filing deadline for the office.

-Each member of the Council elected under this charter shall serve for (4) years and until a successor qualifies.
+Each member of the Council elected under this eCharter shall serve for (4) years and until a successor qualifies.
 The Council shall be the sole judge of the election and qualification of its members.